usegalaxy-eu/ena-upload-cli/README.md

 By default the submission will be done using following url to ENA: https://www.ebi.ac.uk/ena/submit/drop-box/submit/?auth=ENA

 Use the *--dev* flag if you want to do a test submission using the tool by the sandbox dev instance of ENA: https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/?auth=ENA.
-A TEST submission will be discarded within 24 hours
+A TEST submission will be discarded within 24 hours.

+### The data files

+**Supported data**

+- [x] Read data
+- [ ] Genome Assembly
+- [ ] Transcriptome Assembly
+- [x] Template Sequence
+- [x] Other Analyses

+Most files uploaded to the ENA FTP server need to be compressed.

+More information on how ENA wants to receive the files can be found [here](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/preparation.html).

 ## Test the tool